Stacey-bee/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 FIle 2-strchr.c has a function that locates a character in a string.
 File 3-strspn.c has a function that gets the length of a prefix substring.
 File 4-strpbrk.c has  a function that searches a string for any of a set of bytes.
+File 5-strstr.c has a function that locates a substring.